 - I. First-Year Students (Freshmen): High school graduates who have not previously attended a college or university.
 Course work taken as an Early College student, dual-enrolled student or during the summer immediately following graduation from high school will be recorded on the student's transcript as transfer work, but will not cause the student to be classified as a transfer student.
 These students will not lose eligibility for any first-year student aid. - II.
 Transfer Students: Students who have attended one or more regionally accredited colleges or universities and apply as a baccalaureate degree seeking student at Catawba. - III.
-Evening Students: Adults, at least 21 years of age, who have obtained a high school diploma or a General Education Development (GED) certificate and who are enrolled in one of the School of Evening and Graduate Studies (SEGS) degree programs.
-Students may choose from two undergraduate degree programs offered in the SEGS Program: the Bachelor of Business Administration and the Bachelor of Arts in Education (Birth-Kindergarten).
+Evening Students: Students who have obtained a high school diploma or a General Education Development (GED) certificate and who are enrolled in one of the School of Evening and Graduate Studies (SEGS) degree programs.
+Students may choose from three undergraduate degree programs offered in the SEGS Program: the Bachelor of Business Administration, Bachelor of Arts in Education (Birth-Kindergarten), and Bachelor of Science in Nursing (RN to BSN).